ManoShu/TeamsPPT/README.md

 # TeamsPPT
-Using a USB keyboard-capable Arduino board, simulates PPT (Push-to-talk) for Microsoft Teams
+Using a USB keyboard-capable Arduino board and a AutoHotKey script, simulates PPT (Push-to-talk) for Microsoft Teams